jstastny/publish-gem-to-github/README.md

 # Release Ruby Gem to GitHub Packages
-This action builds the gems for all `.gemspec` files in the projects root and uploads them to [GitHub Packages](https://github.com/features/packages).
+This action builds the gems for all `.gemspec` files in the projects root and uploads them to [GitHub Packages](https://github.com/features/packages) (or optionally specify a subdirectory to build from).

 ## Usage
 Example minimal workflow using this action: